Consequences of the Black Death: Cultural effects

 The Black Death had profound effects on art and literature.
 After 1350, European culture in general turned very morbid.
 The general mood was one of pessimism, and contemporary art turned dark with representations of death.
 The widespread image of the "dance of death" showed death (a skeleton) choosing victims at random.
+The skeletons in the dance of death or danse macabre paintings often are of different social classes dancing together, representing how no amount of wealth can save one from death.
+The painting motif was first found as fresco on a wall in a Paris cemetery and emphasizes how the living will someday join the dead.
 Many of the most graphic depictions come from writers such as Boccaccio and Petrarch.
 Peire Lunel de Montech, writing about 1348 in the lyric style long out of fashion, composed the following sorrowful sirventes "Meravilhar no·s devo pas las gens" during the height of the plague in Toulouse: